LaravelDaily/course-react-parking/docs/Lesson 14 - Vehicles list.md

 # Lesson 14 - Vehicles list

-Our objective for this lesson should be to display a list of the user's cars vehicles after a new vehicle has been added to their account.
+Our objective for this lesson should be to display a list of the user's vehicles after a new vehicle has been added to their account.

 ![Vehicles list](assets/vehicles-list.png)

 1. Create new `src/hooks/useVehicles.jsx` hook.

-It will fetch vehicle data automatically using `useEffect` like we did with profile.
+It will fetch vehicle data automatically using `useEffect` as we did with the profile.

 ```jsx
 import { useState, useEffect } from 'react'